 It’s important to note that although you will have access to SMS marketing on the free plan, you will have to buy credits.
 SMS messages work on a credit system – each message will cost you a certain number of credits depending on the country you are in.

-Free Sendinblue users will also be able to use the Sendinblue chat box on their site.
+Free Brevo users will also be able to use the Brevo chat box on their site.
 This chatbox can be personalized – you can add your logo, choose your colors, and select the design you like best.

 Visitors to your site will then be able to contact you directly from the page they are on if they have any questions or need help from your support team.
 It only takes a few seconds to install, and all of your messages can be seen and responded to from a centralized dashboard.

 You will even be able to see which page your visitor is on so that you can help them quicker.

 The CRM is central to ensuring your success.
 It allows you to organize all of your contacts so that you can keep track of what each one of them has been doing.